vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 ### Endpoints

 You can find [Microsoft Defender Vulnerability Management](/defender-vulnerability-management/defender-vulnerability-management) dashboard under **Endpoints > Vulnerability management**.
+Defender for Vulnerability Management helps you discover, prioritize, and remediate vulnerabilities in your network.
+Know more about [prerequisites and permissions](/defender-vulnerability-management/tvm-prerequisites) and how to [onboard devices to Defender Vulnerability Management](/defender-vulnerability-management/mdvm-onboard-devices.md).

 The device configuration dashboard is found in **Endpoints > Configuration management > Dashboard**.
 You can view device security, onboarding via Microsoft Intune and Microsoft Defender for Endpoint, web protection coverage, and attack surface management at a glance.